Proper Ratio of Lime to Sand

 Lime putty must fill the void space within the sand.
 Too much lime will push the sand particles apart; not enough lime will leave “holes” in the mortar, and both scenarios will leave you with a weak mortar, stucco or plaster.

 Portland Cement based mortars are comparable to a two part epoxy glue, they gain the majority of their strength from the binder which is the Portland.
-Portland “glues” the sand together and negates the necessity for grading and evaluating sand.
-Lime mortar is a cushion between the building stones or bricks.
-Portland Cement mortar is a glue that holds the stones or bricks together.
+The sand required for Portland cement is not nearly as important as it is for Lime Putty Mortars.
+This is because the Portland “glues” the sand together whereas a lime putty mortars rely on a sand that interlocks/packs together firmly.
+Lime putty mortar acts as a cushion between structural building stones or bricks.
+Where as Portland Cement mortar is a glue that holds the stones or bricks together.
+A popular decorative construction trend is “sticky stone” or “stone veneer”.
+These “stones” are all “glued” to a backing by Portland cement.
+It is common to see them fall from the backing and looking a mess.

 The Correct Ratio: